Ashruthreddy9/Quiz-Game/README.md

-# Quiz-Game
+# Quiz Game 🧠

-An interactive multiple-choice Quiz Game built using Python and Tkinter.
+A Python-based GUI quiz game built using Tkinter.
+It supports multiple categories, a countdown timer, score tracking, and answer reviews.